Making any career move is an important decision, one that is only intensified by the possibility of relocation.

-- What locations where you interested in and why?
+- What locations were you interested in and why?
 I was initially offered a job in Hong Kong, again this was due to the nature of the work.
 I was also interested in the Channel Islands for the same reason.

 - How did you find out about opportunities and start to apply for roles?
-I had heard Levitate Recruitment were the best at what they do in sourcing tailor made roles for applicants.
+I had heard Levitate Recruitment were the best at what they do in sourcing tailor-made roles for applicants.
 Therefore I reached out to Scott at Levitate Recruitment and discovered a number of options that suited my requirements.

 - What useful information was provided to you by the recruiter?
 I was provided with a number of differing options that allowed me to have a better understanding of the variance in roles within the jurisdiction.
 Levitate Recruitment also provided me with a market overview in the Channel Islands, enabling me to form a more definitive opinion on my choice alongside managing expectations regarding salary and position.

-- How did the Interview process work?
+- How did the interview process work?
 Due to being in the Caribbean the interview process was all done over Skype.

 - How long did it take to secure a Visa or work permit and what was required from you?
 The process was very quick, my new firm did the majority of the leg work prior to my arrival.
 It took no longer than two months.

 - Please can you walk us through your first 3 months in the new location/job and how you managed to settle into your new life?
 Due to how busy my firm is at the moment I have had to hit the ground running, this suited me perfectly as I prefer to jump straight in.
-I had moved previously to the Caribbean so was prepared to the period of upset and readjustment.
+I had moved previously to the Caribbean so was prepared for the period of upset and readjustment.
 The key piece of advice I can give to anyone who is considering a move is to say yes to all social events when you arrive in a new jurisdiction.

 - How do you feel it benefitted your personal development?
-I feel that is has benefited me greatly, it widens your social circle whilst also motivating you to push yourself beyond your comfort zone constantly.
+I feel that it has benefited me greatly, it widens your social circle whilst also motivating you to push yourself beyond your comfort zone constantly.
 The juice was very much worth the squeeze.